 Today is the last day of the year 2020.
 It is time for reflection.

-Life throws us a curve ball.
-Covid-19 makes a big dent to the chart.
+Life threw us a curve ball.
+Covid-19 made a big dent to the chart.
 9 March 2020 marked the darkest day of my investing life.
 Market was in free fall.
-Two weeks later at 23 March, the market started to bottom.
+Two weeks later, on 23 March, the market bottomed.
 It almost set me back one year of growth back to the beginning of 2019.

 Crisis accelerates wealth transfer.
 The sun will continue to shine after the storm.
 Stay strong!

 The net worth is growing at roughly 33% year-over-year since 2012.